Haufe-Lexware/Haufe-Lexware.github.io/_posts/2017-05-30-Serverless_single_page_apps_with_AWS_React_and_Redux.md

 Snapshot testing is another new idea from Facebook.
 It provides an alternate way to write tests without any assertions.
 To write tests using assertions, Enzyme is quite useful.

-Not so nice fact related to behaviour testing is that you can not simulate a button click in a form :(, see the [issue](https://github.com/airbnb/enzyme/issues/308).
+Not so nice fact related to behaviour testing is that you cannot simulate a button click in a form :(, see the [issue](https://github.com/airbnb/enzyme/issues/308).

 And to test Redux properly you can have a look at [this article first](http://academy.plot.ly/react/6-testing/).

 ### Style guide
-To write proper Java Script is interesting, and if you are alone on your project most probably you will have a consistent code but having more then one member in the project and keeping the code consistent is challenging and this for sure screams for a coding style guide.
+To write proper Java Script is interesting, and if you are alone on your project most probably you will have a consistent code but having more than one member in the project and keeping the code consistent is challenging and this for sure screams for a coding style guide.
 What we have is our project is the style guide is from [Airbnb](https://github.com/airbnb/javascript/tree/master/react):
 - Always start a component name with a capital letter
 - All the component properties are camelCase written
 - The test file for a component is ComponentName.test.js

-### The Backend

-The backend is done using Lambda Functions and I already spoak about it in [my last blogpost](http://dev.haufe.io/Serverless_with_AWS_at_DevTalks/).

 ### Some last words

 For sure is a change in your mindset, and you need to focus on your main functionality and everything else use as service.
-On the client you need to change your imeplementation into functional programming and being stateless and immutable.
+On the client, you need to change your implementation into functional programming and being stateless and immutable.
 We need to work with very small components, reusable, easy to test, easy to build and change being it on the server or on the client.

 ### Other Resources